top of page

 Online Information in Therapy

 Your psychologist may recommend use of online apps, such as those that allows you to record your emotions and thoughts during the day.
 They will not monitor this usage online.
 You will be expected to bring any useful reporting from these apps to your session to share.
 The material in them remains your own, and it is your decision as to what information you wish to share with your psychologist.
-It is preferable that you ask your therapist first before showing any material that might be offensive, such as explicit material.
-It may be that you can simply describe this material rather than showing it to your therapist.
+It is preferable that you ask your psychologist first before showing any material that might be offensive, such as explicit material.
+It may be that you can simply describe this material rather than showing it to your psychologist.

 bottom of page